-Possible U.S. Remains Turned Over By North Korea Head To Hawaii For Analysis
+Possible U.S. Remains Turned Over By North Korea Sent To Hawaii For Analysis

 The purported remains of Americans who died in the Korean War are on their way to Hawaii, where they'll be analyzed in hopes of providing a new sense of closure for families who lost loved ones in the war that ended with a cease-fire in 1953.
 But it could be weeks or years before the identities of any Americans are confirmed.